-This section is used to associate Autoprovisiong configurations, as defined in section 9.3 on page 79, to groups of supported phones belonging to the current domain.
-The group creation is shown in figure 6.6 and the supported phones are connected by selecting the action icon on the rule, as shown on figure 6.7.
+This section is used to associate Autoprovisiong configurations, as defined in section 9.3 on page 77, to groups of supported phones belonging to the current domain.
+The group creation is shown in figure 6.6 on the next page and the supported phones are connected by selecting the action icon on the rule, as shown on figure 6.7 on page 42.